IV Frequently Asked Questions

 A child born after a petition was filed and approved may be registered or added on to the petition as a derivative.
-The principal applicant needs to submit the child's birth certificate printed on NSO paper either to the NVC or to the Embassy and pay the corresponding visa processing fee for each additional derivative
+The principal applicant needs to submit the child's birth certificate printed on NSO paper either to the National Visa Center (NVC) or to the Embassy and pay the corresponding visa processing fee for each additional derivative.

-The child must have an immigrant visa to enter the United States.
-The Legal Permanent Resident parent(s) must file an F2A (minor child) or F2B (unmarried child over 21 years old) preference petition with the U.S. Citizenship and Immigration Services. (can't they also FTJ in some cases?)
+Answer: The child must have an immigrant visa to enter the United States.
+The Legal Permanent Resident parent(s) must file an F2A (minor child) or F2B (unmarried child over 21 years old) preference petition with the U.S. Citizenship and Immigration Services (USCIS).

-Answer: As a Legal Permanent Resident you may remain outside the United States for only one year unless you receive a re-entry permit from the U.S. Citizenship and Immigration Services before your departure from the United States.
-Otherwise, you are considered to have forfeited your status and must either be re-petitioned or apply for a Returning Resident Visa.
+Answer: As a Legal Permanent Resident you may remain outside the United States for only one year unless you receive a re-entry permit from the U.S. Citizenship and Immigration Services (USCIS) before your departure from the United States.
+Otherwise, you are considered to have forfeited your status and will need a new petition or you will need to apply for a Returning Resident Visa (For more information).
 The returning resident visa is granted only when circumstances beyond your control prevented you from returning to your U.S. domicile within the required period of time.

 Answer: Having an immigrant petition on file is not grounds for an automatic refusal for a non-immigrant visa.
-The consular officer reviewing your non-immigrant visa application will require strong evidence that you are not intending to immigrate at this time and that you are returning to the Togo after your planned and temporary visit to the United States.
+The Consular Officer reviewing your non-immigrant visa application will require strong evidence that you are not intending to immigrate at this time and that you are returning to Togo after your temporary visit to the United States.